How to stop hiccups? 12 amazing tips!

-This article contains affiliate links (Amazon and others) echoing my recommendations.
-Each of your clicks earns an affiliate commission and helps this blog live without advertising.
+Some articles contain affiliate links - (ad) mention, for Amazon and others, echoing my recommendations.
+Each of your clicks may earn an affiliate commission that helps live this blog.

 What are hiccups?

-But what triggers the goddamn hiccup?
+But what triggers the goddamn Singultus (medical term)?

 In fact, it starts from the diaphragm, more precisely from that group of muscles located between the lungs and the abdomen that are responsible for breathing movements.